The Bounds of Sense: Reception

 The Bounds of Sense has been praised by philosophers such as John McDowell, Charles Parsons, Roger Scruton, and Howard Caygill.
 Allais, writing in 2019, stated that the book "remains a classic work"; she also praised its style of writing.
 She credited Strawson with encouraging analytic philosophy to engage with past philosophers and with creating "enormous interest in the anti-sceptical possibility of transcendental arguments" as well as in "the nature of experience of objectivity and the unity of consciousness".
 While she noted that Strawson's interpretation of the Deduction is controversial, she believed that he correctly identified the questions Kant was trying to answer.
 However, she commented that the work is "completely unlike any book on Kant that could be published today", for example in its lack of a bibliography.

 More critical views include those of philosophers such as Thomas Baldwin, Frederick C. Beiser, and E. J. Lowe.
 Beiser writes that while Strawson is the most notable commentator to have argued that the central arguments of Kant's Analytic can be separated from Kant's transcendental psychology and transcendental idealism, his interpretation of the Deduction leaves unresolved questions.
 He notes that Kant himself rejected a reading of the kind proposed by Strawson.
 Lowe writes that while The Bounds of Sense is widely admired, Strawson is "seen by some as being unduly dismissive of Kant's doctrine of transcendental idealism" and over-optimistic in his "suggestion that many of the central arguments of Kant's critical philosophy can survive" its repudiation.
 Baldwin writes that Strawson's critics have argued that Strawson's attempt to separate Kant's conclusions "concerning the presuppositions of objective experience and judgment" from his transcendental idealism leads to an unstable position.
 In their view, transcendental arguments "can tell us only what we must suppose to be the case", meaning that "if Kant's idealism, which restricts such suppositions to things as they appear to us, is abandoned, we can draw conclusions concerning the way the world itself must be only if we add the verificationist thesis that ability to make sense of such suppositions requires ability to verify them."

-In 2016, The Bounds of Sense was discussed in the European Journal of Philosophy by Allais, Henry Allison, Quassim Cassam, and Anil Gomes.
+In 2016, The Bounds of Sense was discussed in the European Journal of Philosophy by Allais, Henry E. Allison, Quassim Cassam, and Anil Gomes.
 Allais expressed disagreement with Strawson's interpretation of transcendental idealism.
 Allison also criticized the work, while Cassam wrote: "The realism that is implicit in The Bounds of Sense is much more explicit in Strawson's later work but relies on problematic assumptions about the relationship between epistemology and metaphysics."
 Gomes criticized Strawson's argument that unity of consciousness requires experience of an objective world.
 However, he credited Strawson with raising the important question of whether there are "ways in which we must think of our experiences if we are to self-ascribe them".